emqx/cloud-docs/en_US/connect_to_deployments/shared_subscription.md

 # Shared Subscription

 A shared subscription is a subscription mode to implement load balancing among multiple subscribers.
 Clients can be divided into multiple subscription groups, and messages are still forwarded to all subscription groups, but only one client within each subscription group receives the message at a time.
-EMQX Cloud supports shared subscription prefixes in two formats: shared subscription for groups (prefixed with `$share/<group-name>/`) and shared subscription not for groups (prefixed with `$queue/`).
+EMQX Platform supports shared subscription prefixes in two formats: shared subscription for groups (prefixed with `$share/<group-name>/`) and shared subscription not for groups (prefixed with `$queue/`).

 Examples of two shared subscription prefixes formats are as follows.